Gymnastics at the 1904 Summer Olympics – Men's combined

-The men's combined was an artistic gymnastics event held as part of the Gymnastics at the 1904 Summer Olympics programme.
-It was the second time a combined apparatus event was held at the Olympics, though the previous incarnation was more similar to the all-around turnverein featured simultaneously with the combined.
+The men's combined was an artistic gymnastics event held as part of the gymnastics programme at the 1904 Summer Olympics, and was held on Friday, October 28.
+1904 was the second time a combined apparatus event was held at the Olympics, though the previous incarnation was more similar to the all-around turnverein which took place in July.
 The format of the combined, however, was the basis for later all-around type events.

 An unknown number of gymnasts competed, only five are known, with possibly ten gymnasts competing in total.
 The scores were a sum of the gymnasts' scores in the parallel bars, horizontal bar, vault, and pommel horse events.
-The competition was held on Friday, October 28, 1904.